If cryptocurrency truly is the money of the future, it’s about time we dive into one of the most well-known purveyors of the asset, Robinhood.

 Robinhood Financial housed your brokerage account and Robinhood Crypto houses your crypto account.
 This means that if you have a margin account through Robinhood Gold, that only applies to your Robinhood Financial account.
 You cannot purchase cryptos on margin, nor can you use your cryptos as collateral to increase your buying power on Robinhood Financial.
 In the eyes of Robinhood, these are two totally separate accounts with two separate companies.

 That being said, if your Robinhood Financial account is restricted or suspended, you may also find your Robinhood Crypto account restricted.
 While it's unlikely you will have your account suspended unless you are engaging in dangerous or illegal behavior, know that they will treat the accounts as separate or as connected when it most benefits them.

 Essentially, when it is beneficial to Robinhood to treat these accounts as separate, they will do so.
 At the same time, when it works to their advantage to treat both accounts as one, they will opt for that treatment.
 In the grand scheme of things, this shouldn't have a significant impact unless you are trying to take on a significant amount of margin from Robinhood.

 In summary, Robinhood takes the cake once more with its sleek platform and unparalleled ease of use.
 Robinhood is also highly beneficial in its lack of trading fees for both stocks and cryptocurrencies.
 Fractional coins can also make a big difference in the life of a first-time crypt buyer.

 Seeing as Robinhood is free to use, this could be a great starting point for first-time crypto investors.
-Just keep in mind that crypto has no federal insurance as stocks and bonds do, and you are not able to send or receive crypto in or out of Robinhood.
+Just keep in mind that crypto has no federal insurance as stocks and bonds do.
 If these factors are not issues for you, then this platform may be exactly what you are looking for.